doverunner/multi-drm-react-native-sdk/README.md

 ## **Important**

-- To develop using the SDK, you must first sign up for the [DOVERUNNER Site][1] and obtain a `Site ID`.
+- To develop using the SDK, you must first sign up for the [DoveRunner Site][1] and obtain a `Site ID`.

 ## **Dependencies**

-- Multi DRM React Native SDK uses `DOVERUNNER Multi-DRM SDK` and `react-native-video`.
+- Multi DRM React Native SDK uses `DoveRunner Multi-DRM SDK` and `react-native-video`.
-  - To add `DOVERUNNER Multi-DRM Sdk` to your React-Native app, read the [Installation][2] instructions.
+  - To add `DoveRunner Multi-DRM Sdk` to your React-Native app, read the [Installation][2] instructions.
   - To add `react-native-video` to your React-Native app, read the [React Native Video](#react-native-video) instructions.

 - `doverunner-react-native-sdk` and `react-native-video` must be added to `package.json`.